Backbase/backbase-client-bom-example/README.md

 # backbase-client-bom-example

-Example client bom to the backbase bom
+Example client bom to the backbase bom listing all the possible artifacts to include.